markkvba/bip-framework/README.md

 ## What is this repository for? ##

 To run spring boot and spring cloud enabled services on the BIP Platform, it must adhere to various service patterns.
-This repository contains suite of framework libraries, auto configurations, test libraries and parent POM that can be included as dependencies to enable the patterns
+This repository contains suite of framework libraries, auto configurations, test libraries and parent POM that must be included as dependencies to enable the patterns

 ## Project Breakdown ##